-Job announcements are posted on the Job Search Information Bulletin Board located between Rooms 21 & 22 in Building 1.
-Further information regarding full-time and part-time job openings may be obtained at the Martin County NCWorks Career Center located on the Martin Community College campus.
-Students may also access information regarding full-time and part-time employment at www.ncworks.gov through computers located in the Library.
+Prospective students, current students, and alumni also have access to Martin County NCWorks Career Center located on the Martin Community College campus.
+Students may also access information regarding full-time and part-time employment at www.ncworks.gov through computers located in the Career Center and the Library.